Week 4: In-Class#

 Now, construct the code which, given the value of n = 5

-, creates a string that when printed gives the following output:
+, creates a and prints the following string:

 1 + 2 + 3 + 4 + 5 = 15